€2,000 Per Square Meter in “Volga”

-The rise in prices for apartments in Durrës has reached a historic peak, forcing locals toward the suburbs as international investors dominate the city center.
+The rise in prices for apartments in Durrës has reached a historic peak, forcing local residents toward the suburbs as international capital dominates the city center.

-In prestigious areas like “Shetitoria Volga” and the city center, prices have hit €2,000 per square meter.
-This surge is primarily driven by foreign investors from Italy, the Czech Republic, and Poland who are converting properties into high-yield Airbnb rentals.
+In prestigious areas like “Shetitoria Volga”, prices have officially crossed the €2,000 per square meter threshold.
+This surge is primarily fueled by a wave of foreign investors from the EU—specifically Italy, the Czech Republic, and Poland—who are acquiring premium stock for high-yield seasonal rentals.

 The 4-Year Price Leap